openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052/decisions/001-schema-representation.rst

-Don't use openedx-events Attrs Classes to Represent Deserialized Event Bus Objects
+Schema Representation
 ==================================================================================

 Context
 -------

 The event bus client libraries have their own object representation of messages.
 In pulsar, they are defined as `Record` objects.
 These objects map easily to Avro Schema definitions and can be used to define the schema.
+Also, Avro has been the default Kafka serialisation mechanism for a while.

 The attrs objects that we currently have for signals based events don't easily inter-operate with event bus client objects.

 Decision
 --------